tslocum/sriracha/MANUAL.md

 # enable uploading files of that type.
 You may specify an image to use as the
 # thumbnail for all uploads of that type, or 'none' to not create a thumbnail.
 # Otherwise, thumbnails are generated automatically based on the uploaded file.
-# To generate video thumbnails, ffmpeg must be installed.
+# To generate thumbnails for videos or SVG images, ffmpeg must be installed.
 #
 # Format: "ext mime thumbnail
 uploads: